-Jackie Gleason’s infamous 1961 CBS game show flop was followed by a half-hour apology from the star and soon morphed into a short-lived weekly interview series.
+Jackie Gleason apologized for this infamous 1961 CBS game show flop, then hosted a short-lived weekly interview series.

 Reports surfaced in December 1960 that Jackie Gleason planned to return to television as host of a new half-hour game show on CBS called You’re in the Picture .
 It was a replacement for The Garland Touch and would premiere on Friday, January 20th, 1961 in the 9:30-10PM time slot.
 The sponsors of The Garland Touch–the Plymouth division of Chrysler Corp. and the Ligett & Myers Tobacco Company–planned to continue to sponsor the new series on an alternate-week basis.